micheleangioni/support/README.md

 ## Module summary

-Support consists of the following modules: Cache, Repositories, Semaphore and a Helpers class.
+Support consists of the following features: Cache, Repositories, Semaphore and a Helpers class.
 In addition, Support comes with several new custom exceptions.

 ## Configuration

 Support does not need any configuration to work.
-However, you may publish Support files through the artisan command `php artisan config:publish michele-angioni/support`.
+However, you may publish the configuration file through the artisan command `php artisan config:publish michele-angioni/support`.

-You can than edit the config.php file in your `app/config/packages/michele-angioni/support` directory to customize the support behaviour.
+You can than edit the config.php file in your `app/config/packages/michele-angioni/support` directory to customize Support behaviour.

 ## Repositories Usage

-The abstract class `AbstractEloquentRepository` consists for a wrapper with a series of useful standard queries to be performed over the Laravel models.
+The abstract class `AbstractEloquentRepository` consists for a model wrapper with a series of useful standard queries to be performed over the Laravel models.
 This way implementing the repository pattern becomes straightforward.

 As an example let's take a `Post` model.
-First of all we shall create a repository interface which will be injected in the constructor of the classes where we need the repo.
+First of all we shall create a repository interface which will be injected in the constructor of the classes we need.
-We then define the `PostRepositoryInterface` as
+First of all we must define the `PostRepositoryInterface` as

      <?php

      interface PostRepositoryInterface {}

 We need now an implementation.
-The easiest way to create a Post repository is to define the following class
+The easiest way to create a Post repository is to define a class as such

     <?php